 Creating a template for features and requirements is part of customizing workflows and feature types.
 In a default feature workflow for many workspace types in Aha! there are four types of features: New, Improvement, Bug fix and Research.
 You can edit, add or delete these types.
 Each type can have its own template.

-Notice that each workflow shows which products are using it — this is important because after you create a workflow you must choose to use it in your product settings.
+Notice that each workflow shows which workspaces are using it.
+This is important because after you create a workflow you must choose to use it in your workspace settings.
 To do this, navigate to Settings ⚙️> Workspace > Configure > Workflow for features.
 You need to be a workspace owner to access this page.

 Use your new feature template

 When adding a new feature, take care to pick the right feature type.
 The first type on the list will be the default.
 We recommend reordering feature types to represent the most commonly selected types first.